What Is a Class 7 Licence in Canada?

 • Class 7 licence holders must always have a non-probationary licence holder over the age of 18 with them.

-• Class 7 drivers cannot operate a vehicle at night, specifically between midnight and 5 am, even with supervision.
+• Class 7 drivers cannot drive between midnight and 5 a.m., even with a supervising driver.

 • Class 7 drivers cannot drive with a blood alcohol content above zero.